Bhopal: Bhopal BRTS

 The Bus Rapid Transit System, which opened in 2013, is run by Bhopal City Link Limited (BCLL).
-The company has identified 4 trunk and 8 standard routes in the city on which 225 buses would be operated daily (365 a day in a year), from 5 a.m. to 11 p.m.
+The company has identified 4 trunk and 8 standard routes in the city on which 225 buses would be operated daily from 05:00 to 23:00.
 82 bus stops are built along the 24 km long corridor.

+On 26 December 2023, following a meeting at the state secretariat, the Government of Madhya Pradesh led by Chief Minister Mohan Yadav made the decision to discontinue the BRTS project.
+The reason cited for the decision was the traffic problems arising due to the corridor.

 Metro Rail

 The Bhoj Metro project is under construction for the city.

 Education

 Basic education

 Bhopal has more than 550 state-sponsored schools, most of which are affiliated to the Madhya Pradesh Board of Secondary Education (MPBSE).
-In addition, there are three Kendriya Vidyalayas in the city.
+In addition, there are five Kendriya Vidyalayas in the city.
 The city is also served by numerous other private schools affiliated to either CBSE, ICSE, MPBSE, NIOS and CIE (Cambridge).

-Schools include Delhi Public School, Bhopal (CBSE), The Sanskaar Valley School (ICSE & Cambridge International Examinations), Campion School (CBSE), Shree Bhavan's Bharti Public School (CBSE) and St. Joseph's Convent (CBSE).
+Notable schools include Delhi Public School, Bhopal (CBSE), The Sanskaar Valley School (ICSE & Cambridge International Examinations), Carmel Convent School (CBSE), Campion School (CBSE), and St. Joseph's Convent (CBSE).